 IVI and the Republic of Korea

-IVI Member State
+Member State Relations

-On 28 October 1996, The Permanent Representative of the Republic of Korea to the United Nations signed the IVI Establishment Agreement.
+On 28 October 1996, the Permanent Representative of the Republic of Korea to the United Nations signed the IVI Establishment Agreement.

 On 17 December 1996, the government of Korea ratified the IVI Establishment Agreement.

-IVI State Funder
+State Funder

 The Ministry of Health and Welfare of the Republic of Korea contributes 30% of IVI annual operating budget.

-IVI Host Country
+Host Country Agreement

 On 7 January 1999, the Government agreed to become the host country of IVI Headquarters.